dalealleshouse/zero-to-devops/README.md

 premise: [Kubernetes](https://kubernetes.io/docs/getting-started-guides/)

-The demo utilizes [Minikube](https://github.com/kubernetes/minikube) as a lightweight option for presentation purposes only.
+The demo utilizes [Minikube](https://github.com/kubernetes/minikube) as a lightweight option for demo purposes only.

 ## Minikube